kent013/tottepost/README.md

  * Selecting uploading target album, Creating album

-PHOTO SUBMITTER LIBRARY
+PhotoSubmitter Library
 ------------------------------------
 PhotoSubmitter is a library specially developed for tottepost.
 It is an abstraction layer to submit photo to various web services.

 Please visit [https://github.com/kent013/PhotoSubmitter](https://github.com/kent013/PhotoSubmitter) for more detail.

-HOW TO BUILD
+How to Build
 ------------------------------------
-Since tottepost using AVFoundation, currently not works on simulator.
-Please run on device.
+Since simulator not supported camera simulation, you cannot test taking photo on simulator.
+So if you want to test uploading photo, tap on camera button in tottepost running on simulator.
+It will upload test image to web services.

 And, just after cloning tottepost repository, you must run commands below to init and update submodule.
 ```